-- (i) the Reverse Stock Split will constitute a reorganization within the meaning of the Code, and GTC will not recognize any gain or loss as a result of the Reverse Stock Split; - (ii) a shareholder will not recognize gain or loss on the exchange, except that a gain or loss will be recognized on the receipt of any cash in lieu of a fractional share.
-In the aggregate, the shareholder's basis in the New Shares will equal his basis in the Old Shares (reduced by any amount allocable to a fractional share interest for which cash is received); and - (iii) a shareholder's holding period for the New Shares will be the same as the holding period for the Old Shares exchanged therefor provided that the Old Shares are held as a capital asset on the effective date of the Reverse Stock Split.
+- (i) the Reverse Stock Split will constitute a reorganization within the meaning of the Code, and GTC will not recognize any gain or loss as a result of the Reverse Stock Split; - (ii) a shareholder will not recognize gain or loss on the exchange.
+In the aggregate, the shareholder's basis in the New Shares will equal his basis in the Old Shares; and - (iii) a shareholder's holding period for the New Shares will be the same as the holding period for the Old Shares exchanged therefor provided that the Old Shares are held as a capital asset on the effective date of the Reverse Stock Split.